microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_SuppressionGroups.md

 ```

 Within the `rule` array, one or more rule names can be used.
+If no rules are specified, suppression will occur for all rules.
 Within the `if` object, one or more conditions or logical operators can be used.
+When the `if` condition is `true` the object will be suppressed for the current rule.

 ## EXAMPLES